Exit Criteria Explained: Ensuring Quality in Every Software Release

 Determining the appropriate moment to conclude the testing phase in software development presents several challenges for testers:

-• Measuring Subjective Criteria: Evaluating subjective factors such as user experience and customer satisfaction objectively can be inherently challenging.
+• Measuring Subjective Criteria: To measure subjective constraints such as user experience and customer satisfaction is, by its nature, quite difficult.

-• Adapting to Changing Requirements: Continuously updating exit criteria as project requirements evolve demands ongoing adjustments and alignment efforts.
+• Adapting to Changing Requirements: Constantly modifying exit criteria as requirements evolve involves continuous adjusting and alignment effort.

 • Defining Appropriate Coverage Targets: Balancing the need for thorough test coverage with the practical limitations of time and resources.